-It’s that time of year when GCSE’s and A-levels have finished, and many young adults are focusing on the next step in their careers.
-Whilst many recruiters focus on those who have recently completed their education, they often overlook their own staff without consideration of improving the knowledge and skill set of pre-existing employees.
+Whilst many recruiters focus on new candidates for job roles, they often overlook their own staff without consideration of improving the knowledge and skill set of pre-existing employees.

 Continued professional development, otherwise known as CPD, is key for upskilling your existing workforce.
 Not only can it reduce recruitment costs, but can also assist in addressing skill shortages in your workforce.